Shopify/hydrogen-v1/docs/framework/internationalization.md

 Hydrogen includes the following components and hooks for localization:

-- **[`ShopifyProvider` component](https://shopify.dev/api/hydrogen/components/global/shopifyprovider)**: A component that provides localization data in a context that can be used both within server and client components by the [`useLocalization`](https://shopify.dev/api/hydrogen/hooks/localization/uselocalization) hook.
+- **[`ShopifyProvider`](https://shopify.dev/api/hydrogen/components/global/shopifyprovider)**: A component that provides localization data in a context that can be used both within server and client components by the [`useLocalization`](https://shopify.dev/api/hydrogen/hooks/localization/uselocalization) hook.

 - **[`useLocalization`](https://shopify.dev/api/hydrogen/hooks/localization/uselocalization)**: A hook that returns the locale, country, and language of the current page.